mjswensen/mjswensen.com/blog/_posts/2021-03-30-how-polymorphic-javascript-functions-affect-performance.md

 # Results

-OK, now let’s run our programs and compare the results.
+OK, now let's run our programs and compare the results.

 {% highlight shell %}
 $ node polymorphic.js
 Inserted 30000 records into the database.
 Duration: 6565.41 milliseconds

 $ node monomorphic.js
 Inserted 30000 records into the database.
 Duration: 2955.01 milliseconds
 {% endhighlight %}

 The monomorphic version of our function is about twice as fast as the polymorphic version, as there is less code to execute in the monomorphic version.
 But because the types and shapes of the arguments in the polymorphic version vary widely, V8 has a more difficult time making optimizations to our code.

 In simple terms, when V8 can identify (a) that we call a function frequently, and (b) that the function gets called with the same types of arguments, V8 can create "shortcuts" for things like object property lookups, arithmetic, string operations, and more.

-For a deeper look at how these "shortcuts" work I would recommend this article: [*What’s up with monomorphism?*](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html) [by Vyacheslav Egorov](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html).
+For a deeper look at how these "shortcuts" work I would recommend this article: [*What's up with monomorphism?* by Vyacheslav Egorov](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html).

 # Pros and cons of polymorphic vs monomorphic functions